Neave was back at the start. He was furious. He stomped to the suspension bridge, hacked the ropes off, walked to the cave, and sat down irritably.

 He didn’t want to believe he was.

-Somewhere deep down Neave was hoping that the true, original him still existed.
+Neave was hoping that the true, original him still existed somewhere deep down.
 That this murderous monster was just that.
 A monster.
 Something that had possessed his body and was wearing his skin.
 He had tried desperately to tear it off of him, but no matter what, he still failed.

 No matter what he did, he couldn’t forget where he had to stab.
-And he knew he wouldn’t forget that even if he was released.
+He wouldn’t forget even if he were released.

 Neave frowned and stopped.
 Then he asked the question again and got the same answer in return.